feross/express-sitemap-xml/README.md

 ### `sitemaps = expressSitemapXml.buildSitemaps(urls, base)`

 Create an object where the keys are sitemap URLs to be served by the server and the values are strings of sitemap XML content.
+(This function does no caching.)

 The `urls` argument is an array of URLs to be included in the sitemap.
 Each URL in the array can either be an absolute or relative URL string like `'/1'`, or an